Can you add your own presets and drums to the program?

 *For more info, refer to the tutorial and the included ReadMe.txt.

-Recording beats as audio files is easily possible with the free Audacity software, as shown in this tutorial:
+Recording beats as audio files is easily possible with the free Audacity software, as shown in this tutorial (for version 1.00, but it works the same way in later versions):

-Other than that: just unzip the file, start the .exe and have fun!
+Just unzip the file, start the .exe and have fun!
+For more informations, please refer to the ReadMe file.

 If you share your creations on twitter, please use the hashtag #chiphopmachine so that others can easily find it! :)